 /etc/exim/conf.d for the various sections of the configuration files.
 The attached files have a header with a suggested name prefixed with the sub-directory it belongs to.
 Files in these directories are processed in alpha-numeric order.
 Comments are stripped when the final configuration is generated, so comment liberally.

 The RFCs indicate that servers should expect servers to delay responses for significant periods.
-In most cases they are required to handle delays up to 5 minutes.
+In most cases, they are required to handle delays of up to 5 minutes.
 Only in handling Data are minimum timeouts lower.
-We define short, standard, and long delays to handle various delays.
-Our configuration uses cumulative delays so the long delay is limited accordingly.
+I define short, standard, and long delays to handle various delays.
+My configuration uses cumulative delays so the long delay is limited accordingly.